nepx/halfix/compatibility.md

 Disable Pentium 4 and Core Duo support in `src/cpu/ops/misc.c`.
 There's a well-known CPU detection bug that causes NT to triple fault during installation.
 You can re-enable higher-level CPU emulation after installation.

+Works well in browser too.
+Don't forget to set up the disk configuration exactly as it was during installation or else you're going to get a `INACCESSIBLE_BOOT_DEVICE` error during startup.

 ### Windows 2000
 Boots and runs.

 ### Windows XP
 Installs, boots, and runs.
 Very stable.
 I recommend running with 128 MB RAM, although 32 MB works fine too.

+Boots in browser, but takes a little bit of time.
+My installation transfers ~70 MB of data during boot.

 ### Windows Vista
 Takes forever to boot with the Pentium 4 CPU configuration.
 Set IPS to around 50,000,000 to get the nice Aero theme.
 Run with 512 MB of RAM.